 How do I get a Commencement program?

 The Commencement program, with the names of graduates and program details, will be distributed to graduates and handed out to guests as they enter Redwood Bowl.
+Programs will be limited to 2 per family.
 Contact firstname.lastname@example.org to obtain one after the ceremonies.
-There will be limited programs available.

 Please note: The presence of your name in the program does not, in itself, testify to completion of your degree.